codeanywhere/documentation-old/other/support.md

 <img src="images/support3.png" width="400" height="auto">

 It will take you to the login page.
-Click on Get a password in order to set your password in
+Click on Get a password in order to set your password in.

 <img src="images/support4.png" width="300" height="auto">

-Enter your e-mail in the next step
+Enter your e-mail in the next step.

 <img src="images/support5.png" width="500" height="auto">

-You will receive an e-mail with your unique set-password link
+You will receive an e-mail with your unique set-password link.

 <img src="images/support6.png" width="300" height="auto">